 | Monitoring environmental performance | Holding companies accountable for their environmental performance |

-Key environmental regulations and standards include:
+Key environmental regulations include:

 - Clean Air Act: regulates air emissions and sets standards for air quality.